lliu05/TwitchListApp/README.md

 User Story: I will see a placeholder notification if a streamer has closed their Twitch account (or the account never existed).
 You can verify this works by adding brunofin and comster404 to your array of Twitch streamers.

-View Demo on Codepen: http://codepen.io/lliu05/full/gavNqz/
+View Demo on Heroku: https://luna-twitch-list.herokuapp.com/